fkdads/VLM_subtitling/README.md

 _face_recognition_ on Windows.
 Since _face_recognition_ and _segment_anything_ modules support GPU usage, you can reduce runtimes significantly.
 Code and requirements.txt file refer to **CUDA Toolkit V.11.8** and **cuDNN 9.0.0**.
 You should also set up [cmake](https://cmake.org/download/) in case you want to leverage CUDA and you do not have access to a dlib version with CUDA 11.8.
-You can follow the bash script
+You can use the bash script `dataset/dlib_setup_with_cuda_support.sh` to install dlib with CUDA support manually, after setting up CUDA and cuDNN.

 The provided code is tested on Windows 11.